tuckernickman/tuckernickmansite-3.0/README.md

 Welcome to my Website.
 This Website was created in 2021 by Tucker Nickman for to show their Artwork and other things that they are working on.

-It may look quiet, but there are always more questions being asked and ideas being worked out in the meanwhile.
+It may look quiet, but there are always more ideas being worked out in the meanwhile.

 Please be patient while waiting for updates.